rbowsley/lamplighthelp/source/5-7-0_Printing_Profile_Information.markdown

 - Choose 'print' from the context menu.
 - This opens up the same print menu as for the individual profile, above.
 You can select which sections of the profiles you would like to print from here.

+Be warned that if you do this for a large {{list}} it will take some time and may slow down Lamplight, as it has to load all information from all tabs for all the profiles in the {{list}}.

 ##### Tags
 Data protection